 Prof Christopher B Forrest is Professor of Pediatrics at the Children’s Hospital of Philadelphia (CHOP) and the University of Pennsylvania, USA.
 He is also the director of the Applied Clinical Research Center at CHOP.
 His research interests include global health, health information technology, comparative effectiveness research, delivery innovation and patient-centred medical homes.
 Prof Forrest serves as the principal investigator of PEDSnet, a national consortium of children’s hospitals (>7 million children) in the USA, which conducts patient-centred outcomes research among children and youth.
 He is Chair of the Research Committee for PCORnet, a national clinical research network supported by the Patient-Centered Outcomes Research Institute in the USA.
 He also chairs the Steering Committee for PEPR, a National Institutes of Health programme which evaluates patient-reported outcome measures for children with chronic conditions.
 He obtained his MD from the Boston University School of Medicine and his PhD in health policy and management from the Bloomberg School of Public Health at Johns Hopkins University in the USA.

-Prof Edina Sinanovic is an associate professor and Head of the Health Economics Division at the School of Public Health and Family Medicine at University of Cape Town, South Africa.
+Prof Edina Sinanovic is a professor and Head of the Health Economics Division at the School of Public Health and Family Medicine at University of Cape Town, South Africa.
 Her academic training is in economics and health economics and she has worked on the economic evaluation of health care interventions, economic considerations in vaccination and scaling up health interventions since 1997.
 Prof Sinanovic’s current research focuses on evaluating the cost-effectiveness of alternative diagnostic and treatment interventions for TB, HIV and cancer.
 She is involved in a wide range of research activities, often in collaboration with other national and international research groups, including the Global Health Cost Consortium.
 Prof Sinanovic publishes widely in high-impact journals and her work has directly influenced government policy.
 In addition, she is an executive member of the Pharmaceutical & Technology Clinical Management Association (PTCMA) of South Africa, with a focus on research and education.
 She has also served as a member of the WHO Immunization and Vaccines Related Implementation Research Advisory Committee.

 Prof Melody Swartz is the William B. Ogden Professor at the Pritzker School of Molecular Engineering at the University of Chicago, USA, where she holds a joint appointment in the Ben May Department for Cancer Research.
 Trained as a bioengineer, Prof Swartz uses quantitative approaches in immunobiology and physiology, including biotransport and biomechanics, in order to develop a deeper understanding of how the lymphatic system regulates immunity in homeostasis and disease, particularly in cancer and chronic inflammation.
 Her lab applies this knowledge to developing novel immunotherapeutic approaches in cancer.
 She obtained her PhD in chemical engineering from MIT and did postdoctoral work at Harvard Medical School and the Brigham and Women’s Hospital, USA.
-She then held academic appointments at Northwestern University, USA, and then at EPFL, where she also served as Director of the Institute of Bioengineering.
+She then held academic appointments at Northwestern University, USA, and then at the Swiss Federal Institute of Technology (EPFL), where she also served as Director of the Institute of Bioengineering.
 Among her many honours, Prof Swartz was elected to the American National Academy of Medicine in 2020 and the American Academy of Arts and Sciences in 2018.
 She was named a MacArthur Fellow in 2012.

 Profile Photo Credit: John D. and Catherine T. MacArthur Foundation